 On February 23, the team from Up The Rocks, Karen Marutyan, Petr Majer and Mkhitar Mkhitaryan went on the place to investigate the details of the accident.

 We wanted to talk to French group members, but in the "Arturs Aghveran Resort" we were told that they have already set off to Yerevan for departing home.
 We also learned there, that the group was from 7 people, 5 of them went on the mountain that day.
-The group was assisted with a local guide(trip manager?), but the hotel staff did't clearly know was the guide with the group on the mountain that day or not.
+The group was assisted with a tour management guide, but not with a local mountain guide.
 The trip was managed by Voyage Armenia agency.

 We presume that some of the information above learned from a third party may not as accurate, and may be updated later if we get more precise info.